 Many local retailers, including Harvey Norman and Coles, pushed for GST to be applied to goods purchased from overseas on-line stores.
 They claimed that they could not compete against overseas sellers when Australian merchants were forced to apply GST to local sales.
 However, although GST-free purchases might place local retailers at a small disadvantage, that is only a small factor in the reason why they are losing sales to the on-line stores.

-In early 2011, a number of large Australian retailers launched a publicity campaign to have GST imposed on all on-line sales and they got their wish.
+In early 2011, a number of large Australian retailers launched a publicity campaign to have GST imposed on all on-line sales and they got their wish a few years later.
 But it did not do them the slightest bit of good and they literally shot themselves in the foot by spending a fortune telling Australian consumers that shopping on-line was so much cheaper than buying in local bricks-and mortar stores.
 The result was that literally every Australian who didn't realise this at the time was informed by those retailers that better deals could be obtained by not shopping at their stores, even with that 10% GST imposed.

 So shoppers kept flooding on-line for their purchases, resulting in a massive downturn in business for those retailers.
 The retailers suddenly realised their colossal mistake, went very silent and withdrew their advertisements and stopped their public campaign, but it was too late - they still could not compete with offshore on-line merchants.